flan/tyuo/README.md

 [Jason Hutchens' MegaHAL](https://en.wikipedia.org/wiki/MegaHAL).

-More specifically, tyuo is a rework of a hack against the original C-based MegaHAL, based on a limited understanding of how it worked and very rudimentary knowledge of the language.
+More specifically, tyuo is a rework of a hack against the original C-based MegaHAL, called yuo, based on a limited understanding of how it worked and very rudimentary knowledge of the language.

 This implementation is almost entirely clean-room, save for the "surprise" calculation, which was preserved for use either as a tie-breaker against tyo's own scoring model or